 5. Give them a shirt to grow into

 This one just gets us.
 Buy an adult-sized t-shirt and have it printed with your child's high school graduation year.
 On the first day of school, have your little one put it on for a photo.
 When they're just starting kindergarten, they'll be swimming in it.
 But by the time they enter high school, you'll see how it's starting to fit.
 Compare all those photos to see how your child's grown—and don't forget to gift them the shirt for their senior year.

 If you have a budding fashionista on your hands, put on a back-to-school fashion show with their first day of school outfits in the morning!
 Let him try on all his new outfits and help your child pick the best one to start off the new year.

-The first day of school is important for everyone in the family!
+First day of school activities wouldn't be complete without something for parents as well.
 After dropping off the kids, take a walk or grab a coffee with your partner.
 You can talk about all the emotions that are bubbling to the surface—or just enjoy the first kid-free moments you've had all summer.